-This course strives to seek a balance in exploring the universalistic as well as the pluralistic in relationship to spirituality.
-Some pluralistic religious and/or spiritual traditions are studied as they exemplify commitments of spirituality and as they intersect with a more universalistic spirituality.
-The course considers how spiritual and religious systems are related to diversity, including gender, social class, ethnicity and culture, and sexual orientation.
+This course will strive to seek a balance of exploring the universalistic as well as the particularistic in relationship to spirituality.
+Some particularistic religious and/or spiritual traditions will be studied as they exemplify commitments of spirituality and as they intersect with a more universalistic spirituality.
+The impacts of spiritual and religious systems in relation to diversity (e.g. by gender, social class, ethnicity, culture, and sexual orientation) will be considered.

 SWRK 763: Global Human Rights and US Immigration: Implications for Policy and Practice